google/santa/docs/development/sync-protocol.md

 sequenceDiagram
    client ->> server: POST /preflight/<machine_id>
    server -->> client: preflight response (200)
-   client ->> server: POST /eventupload/<machine_id>
+   loop until all events are uploaded client ->> server: POST /eventupload/<machine_id>
    server -->> client: eventupload response (200)
+   end
-   client ->> server: GET /ruledownload/<machine_id>
+   loop until all rules are downloaded client ->> server: GET /ruledownload/<machine_id>
    server --> client: ruledownload response (200)
+   end
    client ->> server: POST /postflight/<machine_id> request
    server -->> client: postflight response (200)
 ```

-Where `<machine_id>` is a unique string identifier for the client by default
-Santa makes this is the string `IOPlatformUUID` from IOKit's
+Where `<machine_id>` is a unique string identifier for the client by default Santa uses the `IOPlatformUUID` from IOKit's
-`IOPlatformExpertDevice` aka the hardware UUID.
+`IOPlatformExpertDevice`.
+It may also be set using the [MachineID, MachineIDPlist, and MachineIDKey options](../deployment/configuration.md) in the configuration.

 ## Authentication